Patrick5225/country-covid-vaccinations/README.md

 **Logistics Performance Index (LPI):** https://datacatalog.worldbank.org/dataset/logistics-performance-index</br>

 # Results
-_For the reasoning behind the main idea of choosing the best countries to rollout the vaccinations, check out the methodlogy section below._
+_For the reasoning behind the main idea of choosing the best countries to rollout the vaccinations, check out the methodology section below._

 The top 5 countries (that haven't been vaccinated yet) with the highest final scores are: